tjrein/ElderBridge/elderbridge-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Installation and usage Instructions
+## Installation and usage instructions

 1. Make sure you have npm and Node.js installed (https://nodejs.org/en/)